-- 56. It is necessary to examine distinctness in relation to all varieties of common knowledge.
+58. It is necessary to examine distinctness in relation to all varieties of common knowledge.
 However, a systematic individual comparison may not be required in relation to those varieties of common knowledge that are within a group known to have specific expressions of characteristics and reliably ensuring that such varieties will be distinct from the candidate variety.
 In addition, certain procedures (e.g. publication of variety descriptions) may be developed to allow such an approach in some circumstances where there cannot be absolute certainty that all the varieties within such a group will be distinct from the candidate variety, but where those supplementary procedures provide an effective examination of distinctness overall.
-Such procedures may also be developed to address varieties of common knowledge for which living plant material is known to exist (see chapter 5.2.2) but where, for practical reasons, material is not readily accessible for examination.
-Any such procedures will be set out in document TGP/9, "Examining Distinctness." - 57.
-Further, where varieties can be distinguished in a reliable way from a candidate by comparing documented descriptions, it is not necessary to include them in a growing trial with the respective candidate variety.
+Such procedures may also be developed to address varieties of common knowledge for which living plant material is known to exist (see chapter 5.2.2) but where, for practical reasons, material is not readily accessible for examination the lack of availability or accessibility of some varieties of common knowledge.
+Any such procedures will be set out in document TGP/9, "Examining Distinctness."

+59. Further, Wwhere varieties can be further distinguished in a reliable way from a candidate by comparing documented descriptions, it is not necessary to include them in a growing trial with the respective candidate variety.
 However, where there is no possibility of clearly distinguishing them from the candidate variety, the varieties should be compared with the candidate variety in a growing trial or other appropriate test.
-This emphasizes the importance of harmonization of variety descriptions in minimizing the workload of the DUS examiner. - 58.
-A Technical Questionnaire, completed by the applicant and submitted with the application, specifies characteristics of importance for identifying the varieties most similar to the candidate.
-Where necessary those varieties are grown and directly compared with the candidate. - 59.
-Guidance for the management of variety collections is given in detail in document TGP/4, "Management of Variety Collections."
+This emphasizes the importance of harmonization of variety descriptions in minimizing the workload of the DUS examiner.

+60. A Technical Questionnaire, completed by the applicant and submitted with the application, specifies characteristics of importance for identifying the varieties most similar to the candidate.
+Where necessary those varieties are grown and directly compared with the candidate.

+61. Guidance for the management of variety collections is given in detail in document TGP/4, "Management of Reference Variety Collections."